storacha/RFC/client-side-encryption.md

 ## 2. Proposed Enhancements

 This RFC addresses the identified limitations through a set of enhancements that maintain the security properties of the existing system while improving usability, reliability, and accessibility.
-The proposal introduces five key improvements:
+The proposal introduces six key improvements:

 ### 2.1 Lit PKP Integration with Social Authentication